Skip to main content

 Servo Drive

-WPC-EDrive-SRV is a single-axis servo motor integrated driver with a network interface.
-Through the Servo Drive panel, users can intuitively configure driver parameters, execute motor auto-tuning procedures, and perform motion control tests.
+The WPC-EDrive-SRV is a single-axis servo motor integrated driver with a network interface.
+Through the Servo Drive panel, users can intuitively set driver parameters, perform motor auto-tuning procedures, and conduct motion control tests.

 System Configuration